AccSrd/BUAA_Course_Automation/README.md

 # Beihang
-Codes created when I was in Beihang University
+Codes created when I was in Beihang University.
+Including course project and final project.